 The Covid-19 pandemic poses an unprecedented challenge to legal proceedings.
 Restrictions on travel and movement imposed by governments all over the world have meant that the conduct of legal proceedings has had to change in a short time.
 While lockdowns are being eased in certain countries, social distancing largely remains and continues to present challenges to the smooth running of legal proceedings.
-In this article, Anna Freund, an associate in our International Arbitration team, examines the differences between the English courts’ approach to the use of technology and virtual proceedings to that taken by arbitral institutions around the world.
+In this article, we examine the differences between the English courts’ approach to the use of technology and virtual proceedings to that taken by arbitral institutions around the world.

 Courts and arbitral institutions had to react rapidly to the lockdown to ensure the administration of justice continued to work as efficiently as possible.
 Unlike in many other jurisdictions, the courts in England and Wales quickly committed to remaining as functional as possible and ensuring the continuance of ongoing legal proceedings.
 The same can be said about many arbitral institutions all over the world.